 Mr Peter Duncan, SC, Barrister (Chairman)

-Hon Madam Justice Barnes, Judge of the Court of First Instance of the High Court
+Hon Mrs Justice Barnes, Judge of the Court of First Instance of the High Court

-Mr Eric TM Cheung, Assistant Professor, Department of Professional Legal Education, University of Hong Kong
+Mr Eric TM Cheung, Principal Lecturer, Department of Law, University of Hong Kong

-Professor Karen A Joe Laidler, Department of Sociology, University of Hong Kong
+Professor Karen A Joe Laidler, Director, Centre for Criminology and Professor, Department of Sociology, University of Hong Kong

 Ms Lisa Remedios, Barrister

-The Sub-committee's Secretary is Mr Thomas Leung, Senior Government Counsel.
+The Sub-committee's Secretary is Ms Sally Ng, Senior Government Counsel.